gzhhong/mediapipe/README.md

 The hand_landmark_model_float16.tflite is converted from hand_landmark_model.keras by convert_to_tflite.py.

 ## test
-You can then test the tflite model and keras model by test_model.py.
+~~You can then test the tflite model and keras model by test_model.py.
 There will be two images presenting the keras model and tflite model results.
 You can see the keras model can give z axis more accurate ( it can give negative value), when more data added, keras model can give accurate predictions on x, y, and z axis.
 But the tflite model always give positive value on z-axis, when more training data added, the output of z-axis of tflite model will close to zero, but never be negative, while its predictions on x, y are more and more accurate, as the keras model.
-The test result in convert_to_tflite shows the predictions on z-axis of tflite models are always 0.
+The test result in convert_to_tflite shows the predictions on z-axis of tflite models are always 0.~~

+Changed on 10 of Feb, 2025, the tflite model can give negative value for z-axis, but the landmarks not in the first index of output tensor.

 ## Issue
-The tflite model can not give negative value for z-axis, it always give positive value, even when more training data added.
+~~The tflite model can not give negative value for z-axis, it always give positive value, even when more training data added.~~

+The tflite model can give negative value for z-axis, but the landmarks not in the first index of output tensor.